wareya/filli/readme.md

 # Filli

-Filli is an ultra small (language code under 1000 cloc) dynamic programming language written in pure C (C23, or C99 with GCCisms) with no dependencies.
+Filli is an ultra small (language code under 1000 SLOC) dynamic programming language written in pure C (C23, or C99 with GCCisms) with no dependencies.

 Embeddable, header-only, not horribly slow, and configurable.
 The reference `.fil` file runner compiles down to ~32KB with `clang -Os -flto` etc. (Hello World compiles down to ~5B with the same setup, so Filli only is only "costing" 27KB out of that 32KB.)